Rudolph Valentino: Other creative pursuits and productions

 In 1923, Valentino published a book of poetry titled Day Dreams.
 He later serialized events in various magazines.
-With Liberty magazine, he wrote a series entitled, "How You Can Keep Fit" in 1923.
-"My Life Story" was serialized in Photoplay during his dance tour.
+With Liberty magazine, he wrote a series entitled "How You Can Keep Fit" in 1923.
+"My Life Story" was serialized in Photoplay from February to April 1923.
 The March issue was one of the best-selling ever for the magazine.
 He followed that with "My Private Diary", serialized in Movie Weekly magazine.
 Most of the serials were later published as books after his death.

 Valentino was fascinated with every part of movie-making.
 During production on a Mae Murray film, he spent time studying the director's plans.
 He craved authenticity and wished to shoot on location, finally forming his own production company, Rudolph Valentino Productions, in 1925.
-Valentino, George Ullman, and Beatrice Ullman were the incorporators.
+Valentino, S. George Ullman, and Beatrice Ullman were the incorporators.

 On May 14, 1923, while in New York City, Valentino made his only two vocal recordings for Brunswick Records; "Kashmiri Song" (The Sheik) and "El Relicario" (Blood and Sand).
 The recordings were not released until after Valentino's death by the Celebrity Recording Company; Brunswick did not release them because Valentino's English/Spanish pronunciation was subpar.

 Valentino was one of the first in Hollywood to offer an award for artistic accomplishments in films; the Academy Awards later followed suit.
-In 1925, he gave out his only medal to John Barrymore for his performance in Beau Brummel.
+In 1925, he gave out his only medal to actor John Barrymore for his performance in the 1924 film Beau Brummel.
 The award, named the Rudolph Valentino Medal, required the agreement of Valentino, two judges, and the votes of 75 critics.
 Everyone other than Valentino himself was eligible.

 Personal life

-Valentino once told gossip columnist Louella Parsons that:

-"The women I love don't love me.
+Valentino was part of a close-knit Hollywood social circle that included Charlie Chaplin, John Barrymore, Mary Pickford, Douglas Fairbanks, Alma Rubens, Harry d'Arrast, Harry Crocker, and gossip columnist Louella Parsons.
+The group met several times a week at the home of actress Marion Davies.

+Parsons later recalled that Valentino was "perhaps the quietest and most reserved member of our little group," describing him as "a strange, introspective boy—he was little more than that—Rudy had the world of women at his feet.
+And yet was never happy in his personal love life."
+According to Parsons, Valentino once explained his romantic unhappiness with characteristic resignation: "The women I love don't love me.
 The others don't matter."

-He claimed that despite his success as a sex symbol, in his personal love life he never achieved happiness.

-In 1919 – just before the rise of his career – Valentino impulsively married actress Jean Acker, who was involved with actresses Grace Darmond and Alla Nazimova.
-Acker became involved with Valentino in part to remove herself from the lesbian love triangle, quickly regretted the marriage, and locked Valentino out of their room on their wedding night.
-The couple separated soon after, and the marriage was never consummated.
-The couple remained legally married until 1921, when Acker sued Valentino for divorce, citing desertion.
-The divorce was granted, with Acker receiving alimony.
-She and Valentino eventually renewed their friendship, and remained friends until his death.
+Writing about his friend Valentino, Chaplin observed, "Valentino had an air of sadness.
+He wore his success gracefully, appearing almost subdued by it.
+He was intelligent, quiet, and without vanity...
+No man had greater attraction for women than Valentino; no man was more deceived by them."